7Block Labs

 Procurement guide: facilitator options

-• Self‑hosted: full control; add your own EVM chains by providing chainId, USDC address, and viem chain config. (x402.gitbook.io)
+• Self-hosted: Want complete control?
+You can add your own EVM chains by just providing the chainId, USDC address, and viem chain config.
+It’s all yours! (x402.gitbook.io)

 Add agents to the party (MCP)

-x402 SDKs include client/server helpers for MCP (Model Context Protocol) so AI agents can automatically parse 402, pay, and call your tools—no hardcoded API keys.
-Start by wrapping your MCP server with the x402 MCP adapter. (x402.gitbook.io)
+x402 SDKs come with handy client/server helpers for MCP (Model Context Protocol).
+This makes it super easy for AI agents to parse 402, handle payments, and call on your tools--all without the hassle of hardcoded API keys.
+To get started, just wrap your MCP server with the x402 MCP adapter.
+Check out the details here: (x402.gitbook.io).

 Compliance and data residency